cjsmith4/protLLM/README.md

 ## 📝 Description

 protLLM leverages the power of Large Language Models (LLMs) to revolutionize protein region classification.
-Built with Python, this project offers a novel approach to understanding protein structures and functions by identifying and categorizing different regions within protein sequences.
+Built with Python, this project offers a novel approach to understanding protein structures and functions by accurately identifying and categorizing different regions within protein sequences.
 Unlock new insights in proteomics research with protLLM's advanced classification capabilities.

 ## 🛠️ Tech Stack